 by Douglas Messerli

-DuBose Heyward and Ira Gershwin (libretto and lyrics), George Gershwin (music), based on the fiction by Dorothy and DuBose Heyward’s novel Porgy, Porgy and Bess / Howard Fox and I attended the HD-Met Performance presentation on February 1st 2020.
+DuBose Heyward and Ira Gershwin (libretto and lyrics, based on the fiction by Dorothy and DuBose Heyward’s novel Porgy), George Gershwin (music), James Robinson (stage director), Gary Halvorson (director) Porgy and Bess / 2020 [The Metropolitan Opera HD-live broadcast]

 What can you say of the great American opera, Porgy and Bess?
 Yes, there are some of the greatest Gershwin brothers songs which include “Summertime,” “I Got Plenty of Nothing,” “I Loves You Bess,” “It Ain’t Necessarily So,” and “Oh, Lord, I’m On My Way”—“Who could Ask for Anything More”?